Curbing Climate Anxiety: STEM Expo🌍

-The project is led by a passionate cohort of local HBCU college students, who have spent months designing an event that uplifts the voices of youth and highlights their role in creating a greener, more hopeful future.
-These student leaders have curated interactive workshops, coordinated DIY planting stations, organized poster presentations, and will facilitate mental health sessions that directly confront the emotional weight of climate concerns.
+This project is led by a dedicated cohort of local HBCU college students, who have spent months designing an event that uplifts youth voices and showcases their role in building a greener, more hopeful future.
+These student leaders have curated interactive workshops, coordinated DIY planting stations, organized poster presentations, and will facilitate mental health sessions that directly address the emotional weight of climate concerns.

 ”STEAM Expo is more than an event— it’s a call to action and a space for healing,” said a student organizer.
 “We want young people to leave feeling inspired, equipped, and hopeful.”